SpaiR/StrongDMM/README.md

 ## Support
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/P5P5BF17Q)

-StrongDMM developed without any monitization in mind.
+StrongDMM developed without any monetization in mind.
 The main motivation is an enthusiasm to do a cool stuff.<br>
 Your support can show your gratefulness and will motivate the project further development.

 Also, if you want something specific to be implemented in the editor, it's possible to focus on your needs.<br>